 (ThyBlackMan.com) Dr. Ronald Mallett is building a time machine.
 He is a theoretical physicist who received his doctorate from Penn State and who is now based at the University of Connecticut.
 Dr. Mallett first conceived the idea to build a time machine at the age of 10.

 His father was a television repairman who lived with his family in the Bronx.
 He was a World War II veteran, a battlefield medic, who used the GI Bill to study electronic technology.
 Dr. Mallet, the oldest of four children, was taken under his father’s wing and given scientific toys and taught how to fix TVs.
-His dad, though extremely busy, spent every spare moment with his family, taking them on trips and excursions and being an excellent father and husband.
+His dad,

 But then tragedy struck.
 When Ronald was 10, at the age of 33 his father died of a massive heart attack.
 He was devastated and withdrew within himself.
 A year later he came across H.G.
 Welles’ novel, The Time Machine, and an idea began to form in his mind.
 He felt that if he could somehow go back in time he could tell his father of his heart condition and save his life.